-3.3 MAIN AND DISTRIBUTION SYSTEM SWITCHBOARD AND PANELBOARD OPERATIONAL CHECK AND TEST
+3.3 MAIN SWITCHBOARD OPERATIONAL CHECK AND TEST

-- A. Check cleanliness of all interiors and all parts.
-Remove any excess packaging, shipping bolts, etc. Inspect for shipping damage. - B. Tighten all points of connection with torque wrench to values recommended by the manufacturer.
+A. Check cleanliness of all interiors and all parts.
+Remove any excess packaging, shipping bolts, etc. Inspect for shipping damage.

-- C. Verify proper operating condition of all equipment mechanically and electrically, including, but not limited to: - 1.
-Wiring for all meters and instrumentation. - 2.
-Verify operation of each circuit breaker trip device with an accurately metered timed instrument (by passing 300 percent rated current through each pole). - 3.
+- B. Tighten all points of connection with torque wrench to values recommended by the manufacturer. - C. Verify proper operating condition of all equipment mechanically and electrically, including, but not limited to: - 1.
+Wiring for all meters and instrumentation. - Verify operation of each circuit breaker trip device with an accurately metered timed instrument (by passing 300 percent rated current through each pole). - 3.
 Verify relay operation by introduction of accurately metered currents into both overcurrent and ground fault circuitry at values which will enable accurate determination of the tripping coordination of main and feeder breakers.
-Provide this test with the tie breaker when provided. - Verify short time pick-up and delay, and instantaneous pick-up current.
+Provide this test with the tie breaker when provided. - 4.
+Verify short time pick-up and delay, and instantaneous pick-up current.
 These should conform with manufacturer's published time current characteristic curves. - 5.
 Auxiliary protective devices such as phase failure relays shall be activated to ensure operation. - 6.
 Determine instantaneous pick-up current by primary injection using run-up or pulse method.
 Clearing time shall be within four (4) cycles. - 7.
-Perform insulation resistance test per NASET specification section 2. - Measure the system neutral to ground resistance with neutral disconnect link removed, for ground fault protected systems. - 9.
+Perform insulation resistance test per NASET specification section 2. - 8.
+Measure the system neutral to ground resistance with neutral disconnect link removed, for ground fault protected systems. - 9.
 Utilizing primary current injection, verify the breaker picks up and trips within the manufacturer's recommendations. - 10.
 If the ground fault relay is external to the breaker or switch, ensure the operation at reduced voltage (60% for AC control and 80% for DC control). - 11.
 Exercise all devices and components ensuring smooth operation. - 12.
-Devices shall be tested upon settings defined by the breaker coordination study for this project. - D. If any equipment is found defective during operational check, it shall be replaced by the contractor without cost to the owner and tests repeated by the contractor, without cost to the owner, until satisfactory results are obtained.
+Devices shall be tested upon settings defined by the breaker coordination study for this project. - D. If any equipment is found defective during operational check, the contractor shall coordinate with the owner for replacement of the device until satisfactory results are obtained.